jostylr/event-when/src/event-when.md

 [doc]()

-    #### execute(data, str scope, emitter, str event) -->
+    #### execute(data, str scope, emitter, arr evObj) -->

     This executes the handler.

     __arguments__

     * `data`.
 This is the data from an emit event.
-    * `scope`.
-The colonated part of the event.
-If the scope endsin a `~`, then it gets evaluated into a scope object from emitter and that is passed along; this is created as a plain object to facilitate easy manipulations if it does not already exist.
+    * `target`.
+A value, generally an object, that is used as the state to modify and get from.
+The scope string that may or may not be related to the target can be found in `evObj[4]`.
     * `emitter` The emitter object.
     * `event` The full event string that was called in the emit.
 Usually not needed, but could be useful.
 This is passed along into the function